Gabby948/Gabby948/README.md

 Hi!
 I'm Gabby!
 About me!
-  * 💻 I’m currently studying in Laboratoria.
+  * 💻 I'm studying in Software Engineering.
-  * 🔭 I’m currently working on a Burger Queen Api Client project.
+  * 🔭 I’m currently working on web developer projects.
   * 👯 I’m looking to collaborate on Javascript and Python projects.
   * 📫 How to reach me: on LinkedIn and here!
 In GitHub.
   * 😄 Pronouns: Gabby and Gabs